FAQs

 • Complete the form and submit as instructed.

-You will find what information is available, who it is available to and how to obtain information on the State Medical Examiner website as noted above.
+You will find availability, accessibility, and acquisition methods on the State Medical Examiner website as noted above.

 Search Warrants:

 In McFarland v.
 Hancock Co.
-Sheriff’s Office, Public Records Case R 018-034, the Mississippi Ethics Commission stated that search warrants “fall within the general definition and several of the enumerated examples listed above and are, therefore, investigative reports which are exempt from production under the Public Records Act.”
-Also, the Mississippi Ethics
+Sheriff’s Office, Public Records Case No. R-18-034, the Mississippi Ethics Commission stated that search warrants “fall within the general definition [of investigative records] and several of the enumerated examples listed . . . [in Miss.
+Code Ann. §25-61-3(f)] and are, therefore, investigative reports which are exempt from production under the Public Records Act.”

 Investigative Reports: